 You can check your messages online through My T-Mobile.

-To save a message on your phone:
+To save a message on your device, follow these steps:

 From your mobile device with the T-Mobile app

 Visual Voicemail (VVM) FAQs